SamiaKabir/Toon-Shading/README.md

 # Toon-Shading
 A basic toon shading application in OpenGL

-Just download the toon.cpp and execute using openGL.
+Just download the Toon.cpp and execute using openGL.